 - Each section closes when the enrollment meets the section capacity.

-- Offering two cross-listed sections without indicating that they should be cross-listed could result in twice the amount of students registered.
+- Offering two cross-listed sections without indicating that they should be cross-listed could result in twice the amount of registered students.

 - Requisites are taken from the current catalogue information associated with the submitted term.